Obai-Ibrahim/WRO-2024/README.md

 ## Mobility management
 Vehicle’s chassis:
 We bought a simple chassis with Ackerman for front-wheel servo steering.
 The kit contained four wheels, one metal base, nuts and bolts, a DC Motor, and a servo motor with an Ackerman mechanism with no sensors or additional parts.
 After that, we chose a suitable set of sensors and power supplies.
 We planned in advance to use a multi-floor design with 3D printed Ultrasonic holders and laser cut floor to have a balanced weight distribution.
-We used another DC motor because the one with the kit was not good, also we changed the rear axle and assembled the wheels with a Lego differential to make the movement better especially on turns.
+We used another DC motor because the one with the kit was not good, also we changed the rear axle and assembled the wheels with a Lego differential to move better, especially on turns.
 To do this we printed a 3D coupler to transfer movement from the engine to the differential’s axis.
 The 3D printed parts and plexi laser cut parts are included in the directory (models).
 Details of the motor and the torque calculation are in the directory (others).

-## Power and sense management:
+## Power and sense management
 The power calculations are detailed in a PDF file in the directory (scheme).
 The file contains an accurate calculation of the needed current and the needed supply voltage for the circuit components, in addition, some requirements were considered to choose a suitable battery to supply the sensors and actuators with sufficient power.
 The used sensors are:
 1. ultrasonic sensors: dealing with walls and barriers can be enhanced with Ultrasonic Sensor.
 You shoot out a sound, wait to hear it echo back, and if you have your timing right, you will know how far away the wall is.
 Using the HC-SR04 Ultrasonic Sensor made it easy for our vehicle to avoid hitting the walls and find its best route between the colored pillars.